 Another day, another data set for new college grads who are about to enter the workforce.

-Unfortunately, only 21% of students feel prepared to take on the challenges, according to a report by McGraw-Hill.
+Unfortunately, last year only 44% of college seniors felt very prepared for their careers, according to a survey of more than 5,000 students by McGraw-Hill (as of the writing of this article, the 2018 report has not yet been published).
 Now, this isn’t necessarily a negative for you job-seeking college grads out there; it’s an opportunity to hone your skill set and show that you actually do have what it takes.